psignoret/aad-sso-wordpress/README.md

 | Default WordPress role if not in Azure AD group | Subscriber
 | WordPress role to Azure AD group map | <table><tr><td>Administrator</td><td>5d1915c4-2373-42ba-9796-7c092fa1dfc6</td></tr><tr><td>Editor</td><td>21c0f87b-4b65-48c1-9231-2f9295ef601c</td></tr><tr><td>Author</td><td>f5784693-11e5-4812-87db-8c6e51a18ffd</td></tr><tr><td>Contributor</td><td>780e055f-7e64-4e34-9ff3-012910b7e5ad</td></tr><tr><td>Subscriber</td><td>f1be9515-0aeb-458a-8c0a-30a03c1afb67</td></tr></table>

+## Groups

+As described above, you can map Azure AD groups to WordPress roles.
+Users who are members of the Azure AD group will be granted the WordPress role(s) the groups were mapped to.

+There are several ways Azure AD groups can be created/managed.
+Some of them require the group owner/creator to be a tenant administrator, others not necessarily (depending on your organization's policy):

+ * **Azure portal**.
+The Azure portal ([https://portal.azure.com](https://portal.azure.com)), under [Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview) > [Users and groups](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/Overview/menuId/) > [All groups](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All%20groups/menuId/) > New group, allows admins and (optionally) users to create and manage groups.
+ * **Access Panel**.
+The Azure AD Access Panel ([https://myapps.microsoft.com](https://myapps.microsoft.com)) provides an interface for users to create and manage [groups](https://account.activedirectory.windowsazure.com/#/groups).
+ * **Outlook**.
+The Outlook web interface ([https://outlook.office.com/](https://outlook.office.com/)) offers users the option to create Office 365 Groups.
+These groups are stored in Azure AD and can be used with this plugin.
+ * **Microsoft Teams**.
+Creating a team in Microsoft Teams ([https://teams.microsoft.com](https://teams.microsoft.com)) also results in an Office 365 Group getting created.
+ * **Azure AD PowerShell**.
+The [Azure AD PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0) allows admins and (optionally) users to create and manage groups. (e.g. [New-AzureADGroup](https://docs.microsoft.com/en-us/powershell/module/azuread/new-azureadgroup?view=azureadps-2.0), and [Add-AzureADGroupMember](https://docs.microsoft.com/en-us/powershell/module/azuread/add-azureadgroupmember?view=azureadps-2.0) cmdlets.)
+ * **On-premises**.
+Many large organizations use Azure AD Connect to sync their on-premises AD to Azure AD.
+This usually includes all on-premises AD groups and memberships.
+Once these groups are synced to Azrue AD, they can be used with this plugin.

 ## Advanced

 ### Refreshing the OpenID Connect configuration cache